NOTE: This post was updated on 11/5/2018.

 The shock intensifies because I have seen with my own eyes the way in which money that is invested in quality companies can grow exponentially over a fairly short time period.
 And, so, I can’t believe the lack of concern some banks have when it comes to offering better rates to their customers.

-With that said – I am happy to announce I’ve finally taken action into opening a high yielding savings.
+With that said – I am happy to announce I’ve finally taken action into opening high yielding savings account.
 One day I realized that I have been focusing so much on investing that I kind of forgot about my savings.
 Well, those days are over!

 As you noticed – the interest rates shown are significantly higher than the national average of 0.006% which can mean a significant difference when it comes to the money you accumulate in your savings account/emergency fund over time.

 The rate might not be keeping up with inflation “per se” (this is where quality investing comes in).
-However, you’ll at least be getting dollars from the bank as oppose to pennies.
+However, you’ll at least be getting dollars from the bank as opposed to pennies.

 This post is NOT sponsored.
 I am providing information based on research and/or services I would personally feel comfortable with.
 There might be banks out there that offer higher rates but I also made sure to look at reviews as I completed my research.
 Any bank with too many customer complaints was dismissed from the list.